Homemade Brownie Recipe

 Slowly add in the flour mixture, about a third at a time, making sure that you beat the mixture after each addition to let the dry ingredients mix.
 When it starts to look like brownie batter, you're done.

 Grease a 9 inch square glass or metal baking pan and pour in the batter.
-Bake for 25 to 30 minutes until a toothpick inserted in the centre of the brownies comes out clean.
+Bake for 25 to 30 minutes until a toothpick inserted in the centre comes out clean.
 Set aside to cool and cut to size and shape.

 When writing about how to make brownies Stacy gives a tip of layering a piece of parchment on top of the greased pan and grease the paper too to make easier removal.

-Variations suggested in Cookiepedia include adding white chocolate chips into the finished batter to make white chocolate chip brownies.
-Stacy also suggests saving the last handful of white chocolate chips to sprinkle on the top just before baking.
+Variations suggested in Cookiepedia include adding white chips into the finished batter.
+Stacy also suggests saving the last handful to sprinkle on the top just before baking.

-Read the Recipe Book Reviews full review of Cookiepedia on the Easy Cookie Recipe page.
+Read our full review of Cookiepedia on the Easy Cookie page.

-If you like this page and would like to easily share Recipe Book Reviews with your friends and family please use the social networking buttons below:
+If you like this page and would like to easily share it with your friends and family please use these social networking buttons:

 Free Recipes